section-engineering-education/engineering-education/content/articles/simplex-method-in-python/index.md

 Still from the question, the profit function is:
 P = 8R + 12T + 22M

 Now we have our objective function.
 The next thing is to find out what are restrictions this function is imposed on.
-Basically, all productions can only utilize up to the available resources.
+For example, all productions can only utilize up to the available resources.
 Therefore from this, we can realize our first constrain.

-Since we have two categories of resources with the respective possible number of production units that can be made out of them, we will thus have two constraints.
+Since we have two categories of resources with the respective possible number of production units made out of them, we will thus have two constraints.
 These constraints are:
 $17R+27T +34M\le91800$
 $12R+21T +15M\le42000$

-Also, we need to understand any type of product produced can either be zero for not produce or greater than one when at least a single product is produced.
+Additionally, we need to understand that any type of product produced can either be zero for not produce or greater than one when at least a single product is produced.
 Therefore on top of the above two constraints, we will all the following as well:
 $R\ge0, T\ge0,M\ge0$

 Now, we can combine the following and come up with the following optimization problem.

 $Maximize\ P = 8R+12T+22M $
 Sujected to:
 $17R+27T +34M\le91800$
 $12R+21T +15M\le42000$
 $R\ge0, T\ge0,M\ge0$

 This is the optimization we need to solve.

 To get started, on the objective equation take all variables and put them to it's left hanside, i.e.,